 I struggled with deciding whether or not to write this post.
-While the name-changing thing has never been up for debate for me, I do have some strong feelings on the matter.
+While the changing-your-name thing has never been up for debate for me, I do have some strong feelings on the matter.
 And, troublingly, I know some of those feelings are wrong (inasmuch as an opinion can be wrong, which by definition it can’t).

 Intellectually, I get that choosing to change your name isn’t any less of a feminist choice, and is in fact an active choice, whereas you don’t get any choice when you’re lumped with your family name at birth.
 But as I’ve previously written, I am secretly disappointed when I hear a woman I know is taking her husband’s last name.
 This is a bias that I keep to myself; I would never presume to judge anyone else’s choice, but deep down a definite pang is there.
 It’s one of those things that I know logically doesn’t make sense.
 How do you overcome that?!